skip to main content

 (wireless speeds may vary)

 Spectrum’s direct competitors are AT&T, Verizon, and Frontier—all four can overlap in some service areas.
-Of the four, Spectrum is the middle ground provider with cable internet, while the other three serve faster fiber and slower DSL connections.
+Of the four, Spectrum is the middle-ground provider with cable internet, while the other three serve faster fiber.

 Read our full reviews of Spectrum vs its main internet competitors